Close Menu

 The Cathedral of Juarez

 One of the city’s most iconic landmarks is the stunning Cathedral of Juarez, a beautiful Catholic church that dates back to the 19th century.
 The cathedral is adorned with intricate stone carvings and stunning stained-glass windows, making it a must-visit for architecture enthusiasts.
-(See Also: Is Spain Safe to Visit Right Now?
-What You Need to Know)
+(See Also: Is Greece Safe To Visit?
+A Traveler’s Guide)

 The Mercado de Artesanías